 9. IT’S THE INSTRUCTOR THAT MAKES THE CLASS…

 Neil from @Velocity_Cycle says – “It’s the instructor who makes or breaks a #indoorcycle class.
 Anyone can be a DJ on a bike, not everyone can instruct :)” …so if one instructor doesn’t work for you …choose a different one.

 10. YOU WILL SURVIVE YOUR FIRST SPIN CLASS

 So what’s stopping you now?!
-Scared I won’t like it/won’t be able to do it?!
-Take a friend along for moral support!
+Scared you won’t like it or you won’t be able to do it?!
+Simple – take a friend along for moral support.
 There is nothing quite like having someone to glance at when the going gets tough!

 Got any tips to add for first timers?!